darklordnorge/player-stage-install-script/README.md

+This is a fork.
+The original program can be found here: https://github.com/samueljackson92/player-stage-install-script All code is his.

 Player/Stage Install Script
 ===========================
 A couple of bash scripts to automate the installation process of Player 3.0.2 and Stage 4.0.0 for Ubuntu.
 These scripts